doggra/alphacomm-scrapper/README.rst

 Alphacomm WebScraper
 ====================
-This is shopalphacomm.com scraper for obtaining products from shop catalog.
+This is scraper for obtaining products from shop catalog (shopalphacomm.com).

 Install dependencies